Serious Injury FAQs

 How do I contact you?Close

-You should have contact details for the person dealing with your claim in the initial welcome pack which was sent to you.
-You may also refer to the Our Experts page of our website to reach out to your legal expert by email.
+You should have contact details for the person dealing with your claim in the latest email or letter we sent to you.

 What happens after an accident with an untraced or uninsured driver?Close